 Well, if you don’t need Workbench anymore, then simply remove the application.

 #2nd Method using SNAP

-Well, those who don’t want to add SID repository on their Debian 11 Bullseye, then another way to get the MySQL Workbench is by using Snapcraft repository.
-And for that we need to install SNAPD first.
+Well, for those who don’t want to add an SID repository on their Debian 11 Bullseye, then another way to get the MySQL Workbench is by using the Snapcraft repository.
+And for that, we need to install SNAPD first.
 Here are the commands to follow.

 sudo apt install snapd snap install core snap install mysql-workbench-community